The Whole Truth About Ginseng

 Eleutherococcus / Acanthopanax

-The Imposter.
-This inexpensive weed is a distant cousin of Oriental or American Ginseng, and has none of Ginseng's most valuable properties, yet it's often sold as "Ginseng" at inflated prices.
+These inexpensive weeds, both considered Siberian Ginseng, are distant cousins of Oriental or American Ginseng, and have none of Ginseng's most valuable properties.
+However, they are often touted as "Ginseng" and sold at inflated prices.

 Unlike Panax Ginseng or American Ginseng (which are roots and also hard to cultivate), Siberian Ginseng (Ci Wu Jia) is a cheap and abundant weed that grows in many areas of the world.